-The cheapest one I’ve found with good reviews is the Transcend EZEX Mini CPAP machine (check prices), which is tiny but does not come with a humidifier.
+The cheapest one I’ve found with good reviews is the Transcend EZEX Mini CPAP machine (check prices), which is a mini CPAP but does not come with a humidifier.
 You will want to make sure you get the right version for you, the one with auto pressure is more expensive.
 This one does not come with a humidifier, but you can buy a separate unit.
 You can also get a travel battery, and even one with a solar charging option.
 This sounds like the best option for camping.

-The Respironics DreamStation Portable CPAP machine (check prices) is another popular choice for a small travel CPAP machine, though I wouldn’t put this in the mini CPAP category.
+The Respironics DreamStation Portable CPAP machine (check prices) is another popular choice for a small, travel CPAP machine, though I wouldn’t put this in the mini CPAP category.
 The DreamStation has a feature that preheats the water in your humidifier (should you choose to get the attachable one) 30 minutes beforehand, and there’s a smart humidifier setting that measures the humidity in the air and adjusts your humidifier’s output to prevent rainout (that’s when the humidifier is working too hard compared to the moisture in the ambient air, and you end up with water in your hose making crazy noises).

 The Resmed Airmini CPAP machine is the one I have my eye on.
 I use a Resmed machine at home, so I’m interested in this one.
-It has a waterless humidifier, but that function doesn’t work with full-face masks.
-It weighs only 300g too.
+It has a waterless humidifier, but it’s worth noting that function doesn’t work if you depend on a full-face mask.
+It weighs only 300g.